car-light-snow-weather-730901

 Communications during adverse weather

-In case of snow and ice, there may be some disruption to our services due to access problems
+In case of snow and ice, there may be some disruption to our services due to access problems for our vehicles.

 • Bin collection